 How do I find the North American Industry Classification System (NAICS) codes?

 In the application, you are required to provide the four-digit NAICS code that matches the industry in which the participants will be employed after the training.
 Subsector descriptions and corresponding four-digit NAICS codes can be found here

 Can I make changes to my application after it has been submitted?

 You cannot make changes to your application in the online system after it has been submitted.
-Please contact CWRG@gov.bc.ca
+If you made an error or forgot to include something in your application, please contact CWRG@gov.bc.ca

-What happens if I apply under the wrong stream?
+What happens if I realize that I applied under the wrong stream?

-If you apply under the wrong stream, contact the CWRG team at CWRG@gov.bc.ca
+If you applied under the wrong stream, please contact the CWRG team at CWRG@gov.bc.ca

 as soon as possible.